fiddleHeads/intro-to-arcgis-pro/content/mapping-distribution.md

 ### Exercise On Your Own
 *1*{: .circle .circle-blue} Create an additional one or two copies of the language data and, using dot density symbology, create one or two examples of the distribution of language speakers for a language of your choice.

+You can also compare two or more languages in the same map.

 *2*{: .circle .circle-blue} Label these layers accordingly in the **Contents** pane.

 We'll use one of these examples to create a map for export in the next section.